 - fortified breakfast cereals

 If a person’s calcium intake is inadequate, supplements are an option.
-Calcium supplements are available for purchase online.

 Vitamin D also plays a key role in preventing osteoporosis as it helps the body absorb calcium.
 Dietary sources include fortified foods, saltwater fish, and liver.

 However, most vitamin D does not come from food but from sun exposure, so doctors recommend moderate, regular exposure to sunlight.

 - avoiding smoking, as this can reduce the growth of new bone and decrease estrogen levels in women